 "We needed a big place that had toilet facilities, which is extremely important, bus parking, kitchens and big areas."

 "It's perfect, it's beautifully kept, and it's part of the community, so part of the story we tell."

 Graeme says the passengers booking with Kiwifruit Country Tours are generally older people: "They prefer the further assurance of the cruise ship-sold excursions — so the quality and getting back to the ship on time, all that kind of stuff."

 The average age of their clients is 63.

-''Our particular excursions are described as easy, they are not long treks - so they attract a certain demographic - and they are four hours, so it's not a big haul and it ticks a few boxes.
-But we also have to compete with some ships with 17 other excursions that are sold on board and a myriad other ones that are sold off the ships.''
+"Our particular excursions are described as easy, they are not long treks — so they attract a certain demographic — and they are four hours, so it's not a big haul and it ticks a few boxes.
+But we also have to compete with some ships with 17 other excursions that are sold on board and a myriad of other ones that are sold off the ships."

 Kiwifruit Country Tours runs two separate excursions — the Glorious Bay of Plenty and Tauranga Highlights and Kiwifruit.